 All submissions will be considered.
 If you’d like to present your submission in person, you will be invited to a hearing to be held in May 2017.

 Please note all submissions are made public and will be heard in a meeting which is open to the general public.

 About Reid's Farm

 Reid's Farm is a popular open space recreation reserve located in an ecological corridor on the Waikato River north of Taupo.
 The reserve, which is accessed from Huka Falls Road or from the river, has been a popular location for picnicking, sightseeing, kayaking and camping for many years.

 Reid’s Farm is closed to campers between May 1 and October 1 for site maintenance, in line with its reserve management plan.
-Part of Reid’s Farm will be reopened temporarily to accommodate DHL New Zealand Lions Series 2017 supporters who will pass through the district in campervans throughout June and July.
-Exact dates will be confirmed closer to the time.
+Part of Reid’s Farm will be reopened temporarily between Friday 9 June and Friday 14 July to accommodate DHL New Zealand Lions Series 2017 supporters who will pass through the district in campervans.

 Recently, there has been growing concern in the community about an increase in anti-social behaviour at Reid's Farm.
 The reserve's location, combined with the behaviour of people camping at the reserve, particularly over the Christmas and New Year period, has resulted in increased abuse of the reserve and some conflicts between campers and those who visit the reserve during the day.